DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 * `true`: consecutive using statements without braces will not produce diagnostics
 * `false`: consecutive using statements without braces will produce a SA1519 diagnostic

+This only allows omitting the braces for a using followed by another using statement.
+A using statement followed by any other type of statement will still require braces to used.

 ## Documentation Rules

 This section describes the features of documentation rules which can be configured in **stylecop.json**.
 Each of the described properties are configured in the `documentationRules` object, which is shown in the following sample file.